 Uniaud is considered to be in maintenance mode, with no planned support for adding new drivers or resyncing with more current ALSA.
 Instead, a new audio driver, based on that used in FreeBSD is being considered.
 This should make adding support for new audio devices much easier in the future.

 Work continues to improve networking performance for ArcaOS under hypervisors such as VirtualBox and VMWare.
-For the latter, USB 3 support is key, as is a new audio driver.
 In addition, networking under VirtualBox may be greatly enhanced by a MultiMac virtio driver, which is under consideration.

 SNAP Graphics for OS/2